-Morkies are natural terriers, which means that they have energy to burn.
-They can do very well at agility, when they will get to show off their incredible jumping prowess, as well as their boundless energy levels.
+Morkies are natural terriers, which means that they have the energy to burn.
+They can do very well at agility when they get to show off their incredible jumping prowess, as well as their boundless energy levels.

 Morkies, like any terrier and terrier crossbreed, can be a little stubborn.
 They do want to please their owners, but only if what pleases you also pleases them.
 With that said, they are intelligent and generally happy dogs, so as long as you can avoid the stubborn streak, they will be easy to train.
 This is especially true if you use a treat-based training program.

 Morkies are considered low-shedding dogs.
 This sounds like easy maintenance because it means there will be less hair to sweep up and clean off clothes.
 In reality, though, it means that your dog’s hair will need more frequent and more attentive grooming.
 Expect to groom your little one’s hair every day.
 This will remove loose hair and prevent your dog’s coat from becoming matted and knotted.
 Their hair can also grow several inches in next to no time, and this can be especially troublesome around areas like the eyes.
 Have their hair trimmed every couple of months to ensure that they can see where they’re going when they’re charging around.